 It is critical that you keep up with assignments.
 Assignments should be handed to me in class or in my office on the due date.
 Be sure to confirm with me if you need to make alternative arrangements or if you are handing in a late assignment.
-Late assignments will be penalized by 10 points if they are received within 24 hours of the time due, 20 points if they are received within 48 hours of the time due, 30 points if they are received within 72 hours, 40 points if they are received within 96 hours, and 50 points if received after 96 hours.
+Late assignments will be penalized by 10 points if they are received within 24 hours of the time due, 20 points if they are received within 48 hours of the time due, 30 points if they are received within 96 hours, and 50 points if received after 96 hours.
 In no case will assignments be accepted on or after the sixth calendar day after the due date.